dilqvl62/python-api-challenge/README.md

 # Objectives
 This activity is broken down into two deliverables, WeatherPy and VacationPy.
 ## Part 1: WeatherPy
-In this deliverable, you'll create a Python script to visualize the weather of over 500 cities of varying distances from the equator.
-You'll use the [citipy Python library](https://pypi.org/project/citipy/), [the OpenWeatherMap API](https://openweathermap.org/api),  to create a representative model of weather across cities.
+In this deliverable, I'll create a Python script to visualize the weather of over 500 cities of varying distances from the equator.
+I'll use the [citipy Python library](https://pypi.org/project/citipy/), [the OpenWeatherMap API](https://openweathermap.org/api),  to create a representative model of weather across cities.

-* Requirement 1: Create Plots to Showcase the Relationship Between Weather Variables and Latitude To fulfill the first requirement, you'll use the OpenWeatherMap API to retrieve weather data from the cities list generated using the following code .
+* Requirement 1: Create Plots to Showcase the Relationship Between Weather Variables and Latitude To fulfill the first requirement, I'll use the OpenWeatherMap API to retrieve weather data from the cities list generated using the following code .
    ![Screen Shot 2023-10-22 at 10 20 38 PM](https://github.com/dilqvl62/python-api-challenge/assets/107519883/bd5a514a-fc0b-44eb-8407-99d27e7fef46)

   Next, I'll create a series of scatter plots to showcase the following relationships: